shreyapatil9480/job-transition-analytics-demo/README.md

 ## License

+## Future Work

+This project can be expanded by exploring additional machine learning algorithms, performing cross-validation, and experimenting with hyperparameter tuning.
+You could also use real-world datasets or integrate data from public sources to further validate the models and compare them against the synthetic data results.

 This repository is provided for demonstration and educational purposes.
 Feel free to fork and modify it for your own portfolio projects.